 Sprains, Strains, and Dislocations

-Sprains, strains, or dislocations are common if someone is thrown off a bike in an accident.
+Sprains, strains, or dislocations are common for most injured cyclists after a collision with a vehicle.
 The good news is that compared to other injuries, these are ones from which a person is likely to recover quite quickly and to not experience lasting symptoms.

 Injuries to Internal Organs